 Other options to consider

-The Chase Ink Cash or Chase Ink Preferred both offer more flexible points with better value (Chase Ultimate Rewards).
-Both of those cards come with great offers right now, especially the Chase Ink Preferred at 80,000 points after meeting the minimum spend.
+The Chase Ink Business Cash or Chase Ink Business Preferred both offer more flexible points with better value (Chase Ultimate Rewards).
+Both of those cards come with great offers right now, especially the Chase Ink Preferred at 80,000 points after meeting the minimum spend ($5,000 in the first three months of account opening).

 Plus, you could always transfer Chase Ultimate Rewards to British Airways and use them for AA flights which isn’t a bad deal for shorter flights.